 I had not been to Liverpool, since my involvement in solving the case of 'The Black Widows of Liverpool' in 1883.

-I saw Bonheur in front of the colourful patio, nearby the venerable Gothic cathedral of Seville in Andalusia, Spain, where we were supposed to see each other in person.
+When I saw Bonheur, he was in front of the colourful patio, nearby the venerable Gothic cathedral of Seville in Andalusia, Spain, where we were supposed to see each other in person.

 His traditional French kepi hat I had spotted from the distance.
 I had travelled in ferry the two-hour trip from the port of Dover in southern England to reach Calais in northern France.